SoliEstre/DOCTRE.js/README.md

 # English

-# J-HOT : JSON - HTML Object Tree definition
+# J-HOLy : JSON - HTML Object Lightly definition

-JHOT.js is a utility library that defines HTML elements and trees in JS/JSON Array format, and converts and reverses HTML trees to JSON strings.
+JHOLy.js is a utility library that defines HTML elements tree in JS/JSON Array format lightly, and converts and reverses HTML trees to JSON strings.

 ## Introduction

-JHOT.js provides the ability to represent HTML elements in JSON Array format and convert them back to HTML.
+JHOLy.js provides the ability to represent HTML elements in JSON Array format and convert them back to HTML.
 This makes it easier to manipulate and store HTML structures.

 Ultimately, it was created to store the DOM Tree in the attributes of HTML.